KyryloKuzyk/PrimeTween/README.md

 ---

 ### Timescale
-You can apply a custom timeScale to each individual tween with the help of the `tween.timeScale` property.
-To smoothly animate the timeScale, use `Tween.TweenTimeScale(Tween tween, ...)` method.
+You can apply a custom timeScale to each individual animation with the help of the `timeScale` property.

+To smoothly animate the timeScale, use `Tween.TweenTimeScale(Tween/Sequence tween, ...)` method.
 To animate the global Unity's Time.timeScale, use `Tween.GlobalTimeScale(...)` method.

 ### OnUpdate